 FULL-TIME: 1 year .
-Places now available for programme starting 9 September 2013
+Accepting Applications for programme starting September 2014

 Programme Contact: Registry, E: email@example.com

 Director of Studies: Dr Esther Richards

 Olufunmilayo Olumide – MSc International Public Health (Sexual & Reproductive Health) (2011)

 One of my most memorable experiences from LSTM was meeting the fantastic 2010/11 MIPH class; it has been wonderful being a part of this great and amazing class.
 We have helped one another throughout the year and we ended up bonding like a family.
 What impressed me the most was LSTM’s ability to source for topics and co-ordinate overseas projects for students outside their home countries; co-ordinating these projects can be rather challenging but somehow students are all taken care of and are able to apply the knowledge acquired in the classroom even before they graduate from the institution.
 This is beneficial for the School because LSTM graduates can compete anywhere in the world.
 After my studies, I hope to return to Nigeria putting into practice all I have learnt and acquired in the past year, mostly in areas of programme implementation and public health research as I also hope to start a PhD in the near future.

 Fukushi Morishita - MSc International Public Health (2011)